 Holders may exchange or transfer their certificated securities at the office of the trustee.
-The Operating Company has appointed the trustee to act as its agent for registering debt securities in the names of holders transferring debt securities.
-The Operating Company may appoint another entity to perform these functions or perform them itself.
+NMFC or the Operating Company, as applicable, has appointed the trustee to act as its agent for registering debt securities in the names of holders transferring debt securities.
+NMFC or the Operating Company, as applicable, may appoint another entity to perform these functions or perform them itself.

 Holders will not be required to pay a service charge to transfer or exchange their certificated securities, but they may be required to pay any tax or other governmental charge associated with the transfer or exchange.
-The transfer or exchange will be made only if the Operating Company's transfer agent is satisfied with the holder's proof of legal ownership.
+The transfer or exchange will be made only if NMFC's or the Operating Company's transfer agent, as applicable, is satisfied with the holder's proof of legal ownership.

-If the Operating Company has designated additional transfer agents for your debt security, they will be named in the prospectus supplement.
-The Operating Company may appoint additional transfer agents or cancel the appointment of any particular transfer agent.
-The Operating Company may also approve a change in the office through which any transfer agent acts.
+If NMFC or the Operating Company, as applicable, has designated additional transfer agents for your debt security, they will be named in the prospectus supplement.
+NMFC or the Operating Company, as applicable, may appoint additional transfer agents or cancel the appointment of any particular transfer agent.
+NMFC or the Operating Company, as applicable, may also approve a change in the office through which any transfer agent acts.

-If any certificated securities of a particular series are redeemable and the Operating Company redeems less than all the debt securities of that series, the Operating Company may block the transfer or exchange of those debt securities during the period beginning 15 days before the day the Operating Company mail the notice of redemption and ending on the day of that mailing, in order to freeze the list of holders to prepare the mailing.
-The Operating Company may also refuse to register transfers or exchanges of any certificated securities selected for redemption, except that the Operating Company will continue to permit transfers and exchanges of the unredeemed portion of any debt security that will be partially redeemed.
+If any certificated securities of a particular series are redeemable and NMFC or the Operating Company, as applicable, redeems less than all the debt securities of that series, NMFC or the Operating Company, as applicable, may block the transfer or exchange of those debt securities during the period beginning 15 days before the day NMFC or the Operating Company, as applicable, mail the notice of redemption and ending on the day of that mailing, in order to freeze the list of holders to prepare the mailing.
+NMFC or the Operating Company, as applicable, may also refuse to register transfers or exchanges of any certificated securities selected for redemption, except that NMFC or the Operating Company, as applicable, will continue to permit transfers and exchanges of the unredeemed portion of any debt security that will be partially redeemed.